 - Once the oil has stopped dripping, insert the meat thermometer into the thickest parts of the thigh and breast areas.
 Avoid contact with bone.
 These are the best locations to determine whether the meat is properly cooked.

 - The meat should register at 180 degrees Fahrenheit and 165 degrees Fahrenheit for the thigh and breast, respectively.
 If you find the chicken to be undercooked, do not panic.
 All you need to do is return the chicken to the deep fryer and switch on the burner.
 Repeat Step 9 and, when the chicken is cooked, let it rest for about 10 to 20 minutes before you start enjoying it with your family and friends.
-Check Latest Price on Amazon
+View on Amazon

 Check out the Habor Instant Read High-performing Digital Thermometer at Amazon